 The Michigan Competitive Scholarship (MCS) program is available to undergraduate students pursuing their first degree at an approved Michigan postsecondary institution.
 Students must demonstrate both financial need and merit.
 Eligible applicants must achieve a qualifying SAT score of at least 1200 prior to entering college.
 (NOTE: Prior to the Class of 2017, eligible applicants must have achieved a qualifying ACT score of at least 23 (composite) or 90 (scaled score) prior to entering college.)

-Applicants must file the Free Application for Federal Student Aid (FAFSA).
+Applicants must file the FAFSA.
 Students whose FAFSA is received by March 1 will receive priority consideration.
 The FAFSA allows students to list multiple colleges when filing.
 Because Student Scholarships and Grants (SSG) does not know which college the student will select, the award is based on the first college listed.
 Students must file a renewal FAFSA every year to determine possible continued program eligibility.

 Awards are restricted to tuition and mandatory fees.
 Awards pay up to a maximum of $1,000 per academic year at an approved Michigan community college or public university.
 Students must be enrolled at least half-time.
 Program eligibility ends when a student has received a baccalaureate degree, after completing the equivalent of ten semesters (or term equivalent), or when a student has been out of high school over ten years, whichever occurs first.